qa-nparekh/midscene/packages/ios/README.md

 ### WebDriverAgent Setup

-Midscene iOS uses WebDriverAgent for device automation.
+SQAI iOS uses WebDriverAgent for device automation.
 You need to prepare WebDriverAgent before using the library:

 #### For iOS Simulators